Gunstick/checkmate/Brainstorming.md

 # Idea
 The concept is to use the STE line duplication feature to not need to calculate unchanging lines.
-The CPU usage can mostly be modulated by how large the snammest checkerboard is.
+The CPU usage can mostly be modulated by how large the smallest checkerboard is.

 The aim is to reach 15 layers (each color available) plus the background.

 Of course in fullscreen, because it's ULM

 # Single line generation
-THe basic routine will be needing to draw dashed lines in 15 colors one over the other where one cans specify the start and width of the dashes.
+The basic routine will be needed to draw dashed lines in 15 colors one over the other where one can specify the start and width of the dashes.

 Slow method is to draw from back to front, so overwriting previous pixels where needed.